junipc/PacMan/README.md

 - implemented Inky
 - score now reset to the score of the beginning of the level upon death
 - speed tweak (ghosts now move SLIGHTLY slower at 95% for first 5 levels)
+- frightened mode movement (no animation or trigger yet)
+- scatter mode movement with timing

 ### Maya
 5/23: